pce-devel/PCE_Controller_Info/README.md

 ### Memory Base 128 Protocol

-Memory Base 128 is a console (host)-driven protocol which resenbles SPI to a certain degree.
+Memory Base 128 is a console (host)-driven protocol which resembles SPI to a certain degree, and covers both NEC-made "Memory Base 128" units as well as KOEI-made "Save-Kun" units.

 For Memory Base 128 protocol, the 'CLR' line is similar to the 'CLK' line of SPI, and when CLR transitions from LOW to HIGH, the value of SEL is taken as a single bit of data.
 Under normal conditions, the joypad read